 Articles on platforms such as Medium are usually marked as “nofollow”.
 This means the links don’t carry any “link juice” (= rank power), as online marketers would say.
 In plain English: The links won’t help your website or product to rank on Google.
 At the same time, all links point back to the Medium website, therefore their website will receive any link juice (power from the incoming links).
 You are losing out twice on the chance to have content to help your site rank higher.

-Same goes for Blogspot and almost any other services which allow you to blog for free.
+The same goes for Blogspot and almost any other services that allow you to blog for free.
 If you aren’t paying for a service, you are the product.

 How can I start a blog for my small business?

-There are a number of options to get your business blog up and running fast and relatively pain-free.
-The options range from very simple, entirely web-configured solutions to slightly more technical solutions which require basic technical knowledge around DNS and databases.
-As mentioned beforehand, the goal here isn’t to find the perfect solution - the goal is to find a decent solution which works for many people.
+There are several options to get your business blog up and running fast and relatively pain-free.
+The options range from very simple, entirely web-configured solutions to slightly more technical solutions that require basic technical knowledge around DNS and databases.
+As mentioned beforehand, the goal here isn’t to find the perfect solution - the goal is to find a decent solution that works for many people.

 No-Code Blog solutions